Shida18719/desk-hq/README.md

   * Call-to-Action (CTA) which includes buttons that link other part of the website.

-  * Images of DESK HQ office Locations Address which includes buttons that link to the Services page.
+  * Images of DESK HQ office Locations and Addresses which includes buttons that link to the Services page.

   * Map Toolkit and a description to the locations and a contact details for user to easily communicate.